 The authentication default for the PingAccess administrative console is HTTP Basic Authentication.
 Basic Authentication uses the HTTP Authorization header to transmit the username and password credentials.
-The PingAccess server response contains a PA_UI cookie, which is a signed JSON Web Token.
+The PingAccess server response contains a PA\UI cookie, which is a signed JSON Web Token.
 Subsequent HTTP requests send this cookie for authentication rather than the less secure HTTP Authorization header.
+Basic

-Basic Authentication supports one user - Administrator.
-To change the Administrator password, click and click did to access the Basic Authentication page.
-You will need the existing Administrator password, and the new password must meet the configured password complexity rules discussed in Configuration Properties.
+Authentication supports one user - Administrator.
+To change the Administrator password, click $\equiv$ and click @ Edit to access the Basic Authentication page.
+You will need the existing Administrator password, and the new password must meet the configured password complexity rules defined in pa.admin.user.password.regex in run.properties.